 product variable will contain the factorial.

-Similarly, the second employee also developed an algorithm that calculates factorial of a number.
-The second employee used a recursive function to calculate the factorial of a program as shown below:
+Similarly, the second employee also developed an algorithm that calculates the factorial of a number.
+The second employee used a recursive function to calculate the factorial of the number

 The manager has to decide which algorithm to use.
-To do so, he has to find the complexity of the algorithm.
-One way to do so is by finding the time required to execute the algorithms.
+To do so, they've decided to choose which algorithm runs faster.
+One way to do so is by finding the time required to execute the code on the same input.

-%timeit literal followed by the function call to find the time taken by the function to execute.
-Look at the following script:
+%timeit literal followed by the function call to find the time taken by the function to execute:

 9 µs ± 405 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)